 Summer squash — patty pan, crook neck and zucchini — are prolific and delicious.View all

 All heirloom squash seeds offered by Planet Natural are non-treated, non-GMO and NOT purchased from Monsanto-owned Seminis.
 Planting instructions are included with each packet and shipping is FREE!
+Need growing advice?
+Visit our vegetable guides for tips and information on specific types.

 As much as we love grilling and sautéing zucchini and yellow squash, using it raw has its attractions.
 As Dani… or almost anyone… will tell you: when using raw summer squash, slice it thinly.
 A mandolin is a handy implement for this.
 Some people use their Cusinart, but we find this too much trouble (and a bit wasteful).
 A good sharp paring knife and close attention to what you’re slicing is our preferred method.
 To the obvious rule of “keep it thin” we’d add “keep it small.”
 Baby squash have a milder flavor that takes well to raw dishes.
 Those big overgrown zucchini you overlooked before picking?
 They’re best saved for art projects.
 Here’s another recipe for using raw squash in a salad, this time with lemon citronette.
 Yummy!